zooniverse/Panoptes-Front-End/.github/PULL_REQUEST_TEMPLATE.md

 ## Optional

 - [ ] If it's a new component, is it in ES6?
 Is it clear of warnings from ESLint?
+- [ ] Have you [added a Flow declaration](https://flowtype.org/docs/getting-started.html) if there isn't one already?
 - [ ] Have you replaced any `ChangeListener` or `PromiseRenderer` components with code that updates component state?
 - [ ] If changes are made to the classifier, does the dev classifier still work?